mrd0x/secblog/src/pages/stealing-tokens-from-office-applications/index.md

 # Introduction

-**Update**: This seems to only works against Desktop applications that are a part of a Microsoft 365 plan which is generally used by organizations.
+**Update**: This seems to only work against Desktop applications that are a part of a Microsoft 365 plan which is generally used by organizations.

 While I was reading the recent article about how <a href="https://www.bleepingcomputer.com/news/security/microsoft-teams-stores-auth-tokens-as-cleartext-in-windows-linux-macs/" target="_blank">Microsoft Teams stores access tokens in plaintext</a>, I asked myself if this issue extended to other Office applications.
 I knew that this should be somehow possible because Office applications are generally connected to a Microsoft account.